the-daniel-rothig/eigencode/packages/yup-universal-locale/Readme.md

 1. The message supplied directly to the test method
 2. The message matching the schema type and the test name in the locale
-3. The message matching the `mixed` schema in the locale
+3. The message matching the test name in the `mixed` schema in the locale
 4. The message set in the locale for `mixed.default`